darmado/postman2burp/README.md

    pip install -r requirements.txt
    ```

-4. Start Burp Suite with proxy on localhost:8080
+4. Start Burp Suite with proxy on localhost:8080 (or let the tool auto-detect your proxy)

 ## 🚀 Usage